Easy Lemon Pound Cake

 If you don’t have buttermilk, here’s how to make your own buttermilk.

-Use a premium butter!
+Use a premium butter

 - Sit out: Allow the butter, eggs and buttermilk to sit out on the counter for about 1-2 hours before beginning your recipe.
 The amount of time depends on the weather and how cool you keep your kitchen.
+Here’s how to soften butter quickly, if you forget to sit it out.
+And here’s more information on how to bring dairy to room temperature.

 - Test it: To test the butter, poke it with your finger.
 Your finger should make an indent without sinking or sliding down into the butter.
 The butter should not be shiny or greasy.
 It will be cool to touch, not warm.